Soft and chewy brown butter pumpkin oatmeal chocolate chip cookies, the perfect fall ccc.

 can I make these cookies ahead of time?

-Definitely!
-Cookie dough only gets better with time.
-You can keep the stuffed cookie dough tightly covered in the fridge for up to 2 days before baking.
-For longer term storage, you can also freeze the cookie dough.
-Just be sure to take the dough out of the fridge a little bit before you want to bake, so that it becomes soft enough to scoop again!
+Definitely – cookie dough really only gets better with time.
+You can keep the cookie dough tightly covered in the fridge for up to 2 days before baking.
+For longer term storage, you can also freeze the cookie dough balls.
+Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again.

-how to store these pumpkin oatmeal chocolate chip cookies
+How to store pumpkin chocolate chip cookies

-tools and ingredients
+tools and ingredients:

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!